Eric is a Senior Network Engineer for an IT Consulting Company in Texas. He has multiple Cisco certifications to include

 Why Do I Need a Cryptocurrency Wallet?

 Pretty much every person today has a PayPal account and uses it to make purchases or send and receive payments from other people.
 A cryptocurrency wallet provides the same functionality, but with a couple differences.

-- Coinbase is for Bitcoin and Ethereum cryptocurrencies and not for currencies such as USD or EUR.
+- Coinbase is for cryptocurrencies such as Bitcoin, Ethereum, and Litecoin and not for currencies such as USD or EUR.

 - Coinbase is used as an exchange between your local currency and cryptocurrency.
-So if a person wanted to own Bitcoin or Ethereum as a investment they can simply buy the currency with USD and hold it in the wallet.
-If the price of Bitcoin or Ethereum goes up you can then exchange your cryptocurrency back to USD for a profit.
+So if a person wanted to own Bitcoin, Ethereum or Litecoin as a investment they can simply buy the currency with USD and hold it in the wallet.
+If the price goes up you can then exchange your cryptocurrency back to USD for a profit.